Erik R Scott

 Biography

 Erik Scott is an historian of modern Russia, the Soviet Union, and the global Cold War.
-His work examines migration, diaspora, and empire within and beyond the borders of Russia and Eurasia to illuminate the region’s remarkable diversity and reconsider its relationship to the broader world.
+His work examines migration, diaspora, and empire within and beyond the borders of Russia and Eurasia to illuminate the region’s diversity and reconsider its relationship to the broader world.

-His first book, Familiar Strangers: The Georgian Diaspora and the Evolution of Soviet Empire was published by Oxford University Press in 2016, released in paperback the following year, and translated into Russian by Moscow’s New Literary Observer in 2019.
-Familiar Strangersmoves past the typical divide between center and periphery, and colonizer and colonized, that guides most scholarship on empire to look at the USSR as an “empire of diasporas.”
+His first book, Familiar Strangers: The Georgian Diaspora and the Evolution of Soviet Empire, moves past the typical divide between center and periphery to look at the USSR as an “empire of diasporas.”
 Investigating Georgian political, cultural, and economic networks that spanned Soviet territory, the book views the evolution of Soviet empire from the perspective of its most prominent internal diaspora.
 The book received the Vice Chancellor for Research Book Publication Award, was an honorable mention for the Council for European Studies Book Award, and a finalist for both the Central Eurasian Studies Book Award and the Joseph Rothschild Prize in Nationalism and Ethnic Studies.

 Since 2020, he has served as Editor of The Russian Review.